Look: Drake Trolls Draymond Green, Warriors on IG After Raptors' Game 4 Win

 Champagne Papi posted a video to his Instagram with a voice saying, in part: "Draymond ... you the reason the Golden State Warriors lost the Finals, ya hear?
 Boy, where you get your blazer from?"
 The caption reads: "BALL GAME!!!!!!!
 YOUUUUUU REEEEEAAAAAADDDDYYYYYY????
 ONE MORE WIN!!!!!!
 THE REAL WARRIORS ARE IN THE 6."

-The post shows side-by-side photos of Warriors forward Draymond Green wearing jean shorts paired with a pink blazer:
+The post shows side-by-side photos of Warriors forward Draymond Green wearing jean shorts with a pink blazer:

 If that weren't enough, the Raptors global ambassador called out Bay Area rappers such as E-40 (NSFW language):